-Figure 1.4).
+The VLBI system comprises 47 radio telescopes that contribute to the measurements of Earth orientation and scale (Nothnagel et al., 2017; see Figure 1.4).
 With this system, coordinated operation of two or more telescopes allows simultaneous recording of signals from the same extragalactic radio sources.
-The signal recordings are then pairwise crosscorrelated between the telescopes to establish their changing positions with respect to the "fixed" celestial reference frame, as defined by the extragalactic radio sources.
-Ideally a large number of globally welldistributed VLBI stations should consistently participate in tracking sessions.
-Systematic errors in VLBI data and data products that can affect the stability of the terrestrial reference frame include the effects of gravitational deformation of VLBI antenna and tropospheric refraction errors.
+The signal recordings are then pairwise cross-correlated between the satellites to establish their changing positions with respect to the "fixed" celestial reference frame, as defined by the extragalactic radio sources.
+Ideally a large number of globally well-distributed VLBI stations should consistently participate in tracking sessions.
+Systematic errors in VLBI data and data products that can affect the stability of the terrestrial reference frameUT include the effects of gravitational deformation of VLBI antenna and tropospheric refraction errors.

 VLBI is inherently a collaborative global activity, and the master schedule of observations is coordinated by the International VLBI Service for Geodesy and Astrometry (IVS; 41 institutions in 21 countries).
-This schedule is based on the availability of each station as well as the need for global and temporally dense sampling to measure daily changes in the rotation and orientation of the Earth.
+This schedule is based on the availability of each station as well as the need for global and temporally dense sampling to measure daily changes in the rotation and orientation of Earth.
 All VLBI observations are shared, and several centers of the IERS routinely produce Earth orientation parameters, such as the difference between Universal Time, which is defined by the Earth's rotation, and Coordinated Universal Time, which is defined by a network of precision atomic clocks.
 Predictions of this time difference are needed for many applications, such as satellite tracking and military operations.